Lattay/YAIV/README.md

 Most of the tools contained on YAIV are nothing more than glorified python scripts I needed during my PhD.
 Although python libraries for ab initio data analysis already exist, I found many of them being disigned to work within the command line (often required to be run from a certain directory).
 YAIV is aimed at providing useful ab initio analysis functionalities to those people willing to use a single JupyterLab file to organize their projects.

 YAIV also intends to provide enough flexibility and modularity for most scenarios.
-To this end, useful [utilities](Tutorial/Utils_module.ipynb) are also provided in order to scrape data from the output of a variety of codes.
+To this end, useful tools are also provided in order to scrape data from the output of a variety of codes.
 Then, users can either further process the raw data or plot it in any desired way.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>